 - And, of course, excessive fluid intake can cause you to need to pass water at inconvenient times.

-You can find out about treatment by clicking here.
+You can find out about treatments by clicking here.
 Consult with your doctor to come up with an appropriate treatment for you, as all cases differ.